 When upgrading macOS, some previously installed configuration profiles may become effectively ignored.
 This article explains the behavior, the reason for it, and how we’ve designed SimpleMDM so that our customers can avoid this pitfall in their deployment.

 Starting with High Sierra 10.13.2, Apple introduced the concept of Secure Kernel Extension Loading (SKEL).
 SKEL is a macOS service that acts as a security gatekeeper, only allowing the execution of third party kernel extensions that have been pre-approved.
 Kernel extensions can be approved by the user interactively or can be whitelisted by a SimpleMDM administrator via configuration profile.
-You can read more about kernel extension whitelists in our article What is User Approved MDM Enrollment? by scrolling to the section entitled “How do I Whitelist Kernel Extensions with SimpleMDM?”.

 The kernel extension configuration profile, however, does not act as the source of truth on a macOS instance.
 Rather, when the profile is installed, the configuration is imported to a separate local database called the System Policy Configuration – Kext Policy (KPDB). macOS refers to this database when deciding if a kernel extension is entitled to run or not.
 This causes a complication in the following scenario: